What is In-Basket Exercise?

 Some tasks are also designed to test applicants' critical thinking skills, as well as their ability to face obstacles and solve problems, from spotting potential hazards to making well-informed judgments on how to proceed.
 These activities also represent how effectively applicants operate under pressure when working on a deadline in real life.

-What are the traits that in-basket technique measure?
+What are the traits that in-basket exercise measure?

 The in-basket exercise is designed to assess a candidate's adaptive thinking, problem-solving, judgement, administrative abilities, planning, organising, delegating, and integrative skills while dealing with memos, e-mails, requests, messages, handwritten notes, and other items while under pressure.